 | 1.
 Capture | Take a neutral-light, front-facing patient photo | Baseline for AI preview generation |

 | 2.
-Preview | Generate AI before-and-after via Makeover.so | Patient sees their own outcome |
+Preview | Generate the AI before-and-after via Makeover.so | Patient sees their own likely outcome |

 | 3.
-Discuss | Walk through recovery timeline and longevity | Set expectations clearly |
+Discuss | Walk through the recovery timeline and how long results last | Set expectations before any commitment |

 | 4.
-Convert | Present treatment plan with confidence | Patient decides from an informed position |
+Convert | Present the treatment plan | Patient decides from an informed position, not a guess |